isogeo/doc-admin/Help/en/start/account.md

 # Setting up my Isogeo account

 Click on your name at the top right of your screen to view and modify settings for your Isogeo account.
-By default, you are taken to your account's settings page.
+By default, you are taken to your account&apos;s settings page.

 > Tip: You can reach this page directly via: https://app.isogeo.com/settings/account